16parmindersingh/Data-Analytics-Portfolio/HR-Analytics-Dashboard/README.md

 - Applied filters to focus on 1416 employees for the dashboard (possibly excluding certain records).

 ### 3. Dashboard Design
-- Created a single-page dashboard in Power BI with a focus on HR metrics.
+- Created a single-page dashboard in Power BI with a focus on HR metrics for management reporting.
 - Added **slicers** for `Department`, `Job Role`, `Gender`, and `Age Group` to enable interactive filtering.
 - Designed the following visualizations:
   - **Key Metrics Cards**: Displayed overall employees (1416), attrition (229), attrition rate (16.2%), average age (37 years), average salary ($6.5K), and average years at company (7.0 years).